evoila/osb-backup-agent/README.md

 - `backup-cleanup`
 - `post-backup-unlock`

-In the backup stage, after the script generated the file to upload (name consists of `<host>_YYYY_MM_DD_\<dbname>.tar.gz`), the agent uploads the backup file from  the directory `/tmp/backup` to the cloud storage using the given information and credentials.
+In the backup stage, after the script generated the file to upload (name consists of `<host>_YYYY_MM_DD_<dbname>.tar.gz`), the agent uploads the backup file from the set directory to the cloud storage using the given information and credentials.

 #### Restore ####
 The agent runs following shell scripts from top to bottom: